Ashlyn Puerta: International career

 Puerta helped the United States under-15 team win the 2022 CONCACAF Girls' U-15 Championship, scoring five goals with three assists in five games.
 She trained with the under-16, under-17, and under-18 teams over the following years.
 She made her under-20 debut at the 2025 CONCACAF Women's U-20 Championship in Costa Rica, where the United States qualified for the 2026 FIFA U-20 Women's World Cup.

-In October 2025, Puerta was called up to the United States women's national under-20 soccer team for a training camp in Kansas City, Missouri, from October 22 to 30.
-The camp, the first under newly appointed U-20 head coach Vicky Jepson, was intended to prepare the team for the 2026 FIFA U-20 Women's World Cup in Poland, for which the United States had already qualified.
-Upon receiving the call-up, Puerta expressed gratitude for the opportunity and gave “all glory to God,” describing it as an honor to represent her country.
-The camp also provided a chance for U-20 players to interact with members of the senior United States women's national soccer team ahead of their friendly against New Zealand.
+Following her call-up to the under-20 team later that year, she said, "I feel very blessed and grateful for this opportunity, and I give all glory to God."